ibm-cloud-docs/cis/about.md

 {: #rate-limiting-feature}

 Use rate limiting rules to protect your site or API from malicious traffic by blocking client IP addresses that match a URL pattern or exceed a defined threshold.

+### Traffic scrubbing
+{: #traffic-scrubbing}

+{{site.data.keyword.cis_short_notm}} offers 59 Tbps of network capacity — 20 times bigger than the largest recorded DDoS attack.

+When a DDoS attack occurs, {{site.data.keyword.cis_short_notm}} doesn't use scrubbing centers; the activity is analyzed on the edge, which helps to mitigate DDoS attacks closest to the source.

 ### Web Application Firewall (WAF)
 {: #cis-web-application-firewall}